akukudala/Practice_repo/final_paper.md

 * In AWS management console, click on IAM and create a new user
 * Add a new user with programmatic access and attach the permission policies you need for s3 and Athena
-* The policy you'll need is Amazon Athena full access or a custom policy with full access to Athena and lists read/write permissions to the source S3 bucket More information can be found in the below link: https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console
+* The policy you'll need is Amazon Athena full access or a custom policy with full access to Athena and lists read/write permissions to the source S3 bucket.
+* More information can be found in the below link: https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console

 ### 1.4 Creating an S3 bucket : <a name="creates3"></a>

 * Once we have configured the CLI with AWS credentials, we will now create an S3 bucket.
-* Command - aws s3api create-bucket —bucket bucket name
+* Command - **aws s3api create-bucket —bucket bucket name**
 * Here, we are creating aks_s3 bucket.
 While choosing the region, we can select the Region closest to where our clients will be accessing or is located.

 ```